 - Obsessive compulsive disorder (OCD)

 The relationship you make with your therapist, the unique way your past shapes your present, alongside a host of other factors, all help determine whether a particular therapist is right for you.
 The best way to assess this is through a face to face meeting.
-With this in mind I offer a one-off appointment free of charge to explore whether we can find a way to work towards your goals.
+With this in mind I offer a one-off appointment with 50% discount to explore whether we can find a way to work towards your goals.